 KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Well, well, well… Hello!
-If you’re here reading this, chances are you have an interest in learning more about social media monitoring.
+If you’re here reading this, you might want to learn more about social media monitoring.
 You’ve come to the right place!

-In this article, we’re breaking down the basics of social media monitoring and sharing the top 10 best social media tracker tools to help you monitor your social accounts effectively.
+In this article, we break down the basics of social media monitoring and share the top 8 best social media tracker tools to help you monitor your social accounts effectively.

 First things first, what is Social Media Monitoring?

-In the simplest terms, social media monitoring is the act or process of using a tool (which we’ll get to later on) to listen and monitor what is being said about your brand across the internet.
+In the simplest terms, social media monitoring is the process or act of using a tool (which we’ll get to later on) to listen to and monitor what is being said about your brand online.

-Social media monitoring is about more than just paying attention to your brand’s direct @’s, direct comments or messages.
-When you utilize social media monitoring, you expand your listening range to conversations and interactions outside of your standard network notifications and outside your brand and industry, regardless of whether your brand is directly mentioned or not.
+Social media monitoring is about more than just paying attention to your brand’s direct @’s, direct comments, or messages.
+Using social media monitoring enables you to expand your listening range to conversations and interactions outside of your standard network notifications and outside your brand and industry, regardless of whether your brand is directly mentioned or not.

 Essentially, you are looking and listening to EVERYTHING (and yes, we mean everything) that could affect your brand.
 It can be things like :